Don't let your school succumb!

 Marketing Efforts without a Plan

-It could have been so much more strategic and effective, rather than exhausting.
+Our marketing could have been so much more strategic and effective, rather than exhausting.
 I never bothered to figure out where our trouble spots were.
 I never set goals or prioritized.
+And (gasp!)
+I never focused on our brand.
 I just focused on Getting Our Name Out.
 I thought of an idea and I did it, even if the idea was time-consuming or other things would have yielded the same or better results with less effort.
 If I heard of an event, we were there.
 We did so, so many events.
 And I spent a lot of time on getting a postcard made--as if one (expensive!) mailing was the solution--and also on investigating installing additional signage.

 If you and your school are at the infancy of marketing and/or experiencing a similar anxiety-induced frenzy, stop and take a breath.